 Somewhere my children learned you could set fire to things using a magnifying glass and the sun's energy, and they immediately wanted to try out this new found knowledge.
 To prevent fire damage, I suggested trying to melt things instead

-I gave each of the girls a plate with a large marshmallow, a small 3 Musketeers candy bar, and a section of a Hershey's milk chocolate bar.
-We started by just leaving these in the sun for about 30 minutes.
-I was willing to leave them longer, but the girls wanted to get on with the experiment.
-So out they went with magnifying glasses.
+We started simple, I gave each of the girls a plate with a large marshmallow, a small 3 Musketeers candy bar, and a section of a Hershey's milk chocolate bar.
+We left these in the sun for about 30 minutes without much change.

 Next, the 3 Musketeers, this they thought would melt because it is chocolate wrapped in chocolate after all.
 After a couple minutes it was slightly softer to the touch, but it held it's shape.